wp-plugins/really-simple-ssl/readme.txt

 * Activate this plugin.

 = What does the plugin actually do =
+* The plugin handles most issues that Wordpress has with ssl, like the much discussed loadbalancer issue, or when there are no server variables set at all.
 * All incoming requests are redirected to https.
 If possible with .htaccess, or else with javascript.
 * The site url and home url are changed to https.
-* All hyperlinks in the front-end are changed to https, so any hardcoded http urls, in themes, or content are fixed.
+* Your insecure content is fixed by replacing all included resources with https.

 = Feedback is welcome! =
-If you have any problems, I am happy to help, but I can only help with sufficient information.
+Though the plugin is extensively tested and currently successfully active on over 4000 websites, it is impossible to test or even conceive of every different server configuration.
+So issues are always possible.
+Rather than being angry about it, I would appreciate it if contact me with the issue, so I can help you fix it and improve the plugin at the same time.
 I need the following information:

-* Trace log: Activate debug and copy the results,
+* Activate debug and copy the results,
 * Domain,
 * Plugin list,

-For more information: go to the [website](http://www.rogierlankhorst.com/really-simple-ssl/), or [contact](http://www.rogierlankhorst.com/really-simple-ssl-contact-form/) me if you have any questions or suggestions.
+[contact](http://www.really-simple-ssl.com/contact/) me if you have any questions or suggestions.

+= Betatesting =
+If you like to betatest, that would be great!
+Please enter my betatest mailinglist [here](http://www.really-simple-ssl.com/betatesting/).

 = I need help translating =
 I'd like to include more translations, if you'd like to help out, please contact me.

+= Translation credits =
+Thanks for the Russian translation to [xsacha](https://news36.org/)

 = Next version =
-I am working on support of per-site activation of this plugin in multisite.
+In the next version, a check for possible external resources that are not available over ssl will be added.

 == Installation ==
 To install this plugin: